Innovation-for-Impact/FinTech/README.md

 ```
 This runs the `Django` backend on `localhost:8000`

-Navigate to `localhost:3000` to view the web app.
+Navigate to `localhost:3000` to view the web app, then register or sign into your account.